slowproj/slowdash/docs/SlowHDL.md

 ```

 ## Behavior
+In SlowPy HDL, each user-defined Module is driven by a Clock that runs in its own thread.
+At the beginning of every clock cycle, the module reads new values from input registers (which are bound to external nodes).
+Then, all methods marked with the @always decorator are called in sequence.
+Any assignments made with the `<=` operator are scheduled to update on the next clock cycle, closely mirroring synchronous, non-blocking behavior in HDLs.
+This design effectively reproduces parallel, clock-driven state machines in Python.

 - Module implements the user logic, and clock calls user methods recurrently in a dedicated thread.
 - External control variables (SlowPy control nodes) are assigned to module's internal registers for input, output, or both.
 - The methods in the module decorated with `@always` is called on every clock cycle.